 “Not without main power through the boat.”

-Hemi nodded, and slipped down to the lower decks to go after the gear he needed.
+Hemi nodded and slipped down to the lower decks to go after the gear he needed.

 Percy grabbed at the boat PA mic and thumbed the transmitter, but there was no power to any of the radios.
 She leaned over the hatch to the sonar compartment.
 “Owen!
 Go find Chips and help her get the power back on.”

-“Right Percy.”
-Owen headed off quickly, nearly running into Gregory who was stumbling up from crew quarters.
+“Right, Percy.”
+Owen headed off quickly, nearly running into Gregory, who was stumbling up from crew quarters.

-“You alright Gregory?”
+“You alright, Gregory?”
 Percy asked.

 “Ya, I fucking fell out of the rack when we rolled, but I’m O-fucking-K.”